danilosampaio/greedy-wrap/readme.md

 var greedyWrap = require('greedy-wrap');

 greedyWrap('  this is a dummy text that overflows the max width.
 New lines \nmust be considered.', {width: 20});

+//=> Result:

-//=>   this is a dummy
+this is a dummy
 text that overflows
 the max width.
 New
 lines
 must be considered.

 greedyWrap('Supercalifragilisticexpialidocious', {width: 10});

-//=>Supercalif
+//=> Result:

+Supercalif
 ragilistic
 expialidoc
 ious
 ```